University of Louisville ER

 The patient is emergently transported to the cardiac cath lab for a diagnostic angiogram/PCI.

-The following report from the interventional cardiologist is available in the EHR after the procedure.
+The following images and report from the interventional cardiologist are available in the EHR after the procedure.

 Cardiovascular Catheterization Report